 What To Do If You're Selected

-Your school will notify you if they've selected you.
+Your Student Aid Report (SAR), which you'll receive after submitting your FAFSA, will indicate if you've been selected for verification.
+Look for an asterisk next to your expected family contribution.
+Your school will also notify you.
 Contact your school's financial aid office if you have questions.
 You cannot receive your financial aid until you complete the verification process—which can take up to 45 days—so it's important to act quickly.

 After you provide the new documentation, the financial aid office at your college will compare it to what you reported on the FAFSA and adjust your aid accordingly.
 They will verify the following information for you (and your spouse or parents, if applicable):